John M. Bevan: Community service

-Committed to community service and each individual’s responsibility to leave the world a better place, Dr. Bevan continued his work after retiring.
+Committed to community service and each individual’s responsibility to leave the world a better place, Bevan continued his work after retiring.
 He became a member of the Board of Trustees of Thornwell Home and School for Children, a member of the Board of Directors of Habitat for Humanity and Covenant House, a member of the Sumter Rotary and Fortnightly Clubs as well as the Cosmos Club of Washington, DC.
 He is remembered at Eckerd College through The John M. Bevan Award presented to an outstanding faculty member each year and The Bevan Memorial Scholarship which is awarded annually to rising juniors who are a catalyst for positive innovative programs within the college and community at large.
 The faculty lounge is also named in his honor.

 Family

-Dr. Bevan married Louise Dabbs Bevan from the Salem Black River Presbyterian Church in Sumter, South Carolina in 1946.
+Bevan married Louise Dabbs Bevan from the Salem Black River Presbyterian Church in Sumter, South Carolina in 1946.
 He worked tirelessly “to save the world before next Friday.”
-His wife, Louise, supported him throughout and moved forward to complete several of his projects following his death.
+His wife, Louise, supported him and moved forward to complete several of his projects following his death.
 Together they had four children: Brenda, Elizabeth, John Jr., and Megan.
-In addition, he is survived by six grandchildren.
-Dr. Bevan was a member and elder at Salem Black River Presbyterian Church in the Salem Black River Community where his remains are interred.
+He is survived by six grandchildren.
+Bevan was a member and elder at Salem Black River Presbyterian Church in the Salem Black River Community where his remains are interred.
 He is remembered as generous man of high principles who expected nothing less than the best effort possible from all who knew him.